Swarmops/Swarmops/README.md

 Beta-6 features progress
 ------------------------

-Beta-6 will be released on June 5 with string freeze on June 2.
+Beta-6 will be released on September 5 with string freeze on September 2.
 Its focus is to increase multicurrency functionality for payouts and bank imports.

 - [x] Parameterize the bank file import procedure (big feature!)
 - [x] Make it possible to import bank files in non-presentation currency